JuliaIO/HDF5.jl/docs/src/index.md

     effect (for backward compatibility it is still recommended to **also** set the environment variable).
 Instead, proceed as described below.

-To use system-provided HDF5 binaries instead, set the preference `libhdf5path`, see also [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl).
-This has to be the top-level installation directory of HDF5, i.e. the library (called `libhdf5.so` and `libhdf5_hl.so` or `libhdf_openmpi.so` and `libhdf_openmpi_hl.so` or `libhdf_mpich.so` and `libhdf_mpich_hl.so`) be located in `libhdf5path/lib` or `libhdf5path/lib64`, or alternatively simply in `libhdf5path`.
+To use system-provided HDF5 binaries instead, set the preferences `libhdf5` and `libhdf5_hl`, see also [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl).
+These need to point to the local paths of the libraries `libhdf5` and `libhdf5_hl`.
 In particular, this is required if you need parallel HDF5 support, which is not provided by the `HDF5_jll` binaries.

-If the library is in your library search path, then `libhdf5path` can be set to an empty string.

 For example, to use HDF5 (`libhdf5-mpich-dev`) with MPI using system libraries on Ubuntu 20.04, you would run